Korbi0/korbi0.github.io/about.markdown

 I am a PhD Student in Philosophy at the London School of Economics and Political Science.

-Before starting my PhD in the fall of 2023, I worked as an A.I. researcher at SETlabs Research GmbH, where my occupation was to improve deep learning based Camera-LiDAr sensor fusion for autonomously driving trains in a manner that is mindful of explainability.
+Before starting my PhD in the fall of 2023, I worked as an A.I. researcher at SETlabs Research GmbH, where my occupation was to improve deep learning based Camera-LiDAR sensor fusion for autonomously driving trains in a manner that is mindful of explainability.